 You can see from this that just how much the pelvic floor muscle is in charge of our bladder.
 Imagine what happens when the pelvic floor muscles are not working properly.
 Not only are the muscles too weak to squeeze the urethral sphincter closed when you have to cough, laugh or jump.
 But if you cannot contract your pelvic floor then you will not be able to fire off the reflex that supresses the detrusor contraction.
 This can lead to stress urinary incontinence or urgency, both very distressing problems which can have a big impact on your quality of life.

 The pelvic floor usually weakens after having a baby but problems can start at all stages of your life.
 Luckily, even if you have already started to experience problems, there is still a lot that can be done to strengthen the pelvic floor and regain control of your bladder.
-See our blog ‘lift it ladies’ for pelvic floor tips or come in to see one of our Bend + Mend Sydney CBD Pelvic Floor Physiotherapist’s, Tori or Bonnie.
+See our blog ‘lift it ladies’ for pelvic floor tips or come in to see our Bend + Mend Sydney CBD Pelvic Floor Physiotherapist, Bonnie.